jacobemcken/jacobemcken.github.io/_posts/2004-07-23-debian-sarge-on-ibm-x40-howto-part-1-keymap.markdown

 categories:
 - Debian
 tags: []
-comments: []
+comments: false
 ---
-<p>After installing a clean Sarge system from an USB key with some of the nightly builds of the new Debian installer I ran into the first troubles.<br />
+After installing a clean Sarge system from an USB key with some of the nightly builds of the new Debian installer I ran into the first troubles.
-My keyboard didn't function properly... even though I could write danish characters like "&aelig;&oslash;&aring;", I wasn't able to shift through the virtual consoles with (Ctrl+Alt+F1 - F6).</p>
+My keyboard didn't function properly... even though I could write danish characters like "&aelig;&oslash;&aring;", I wasn't able to shift through the virtual consoles with (Ctrl+Alt+F1 - F6).

-<pre>dpkg-reconfigure console-data<&#47;pre><br />
+<pre>dpkg-reconfigure console-data</pre>
-revealed that the "specific keymap" was set to "Apple USB".<br />
-changing this to "Standard" helped.</p>
+revealed that the "specific keymap" was set to "Apple USB". changing this to "Standard" helped.